napari/napari.github.io/dev/_sources/naps/6-contributable-menus.md

 ## Future Work

-As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
+**Command palette:** As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
 This is actively being worked on and is essential for navigation.

-Once more contribution types are exposed for users, it's important that users are aware why certain actions are disabled when the user doesn't meet the requisite context declared in the contribution's `enablement` clause.
-Since the syntax for declaring these contexts is strictly defined, we should be able to surface information to suers about what is required for the action to be enabled and functional.
+**Context dependent enablement:** Once more contribution types are exposed for users, it's important that users are aware why certain actions are disabled when the user doesn't meet the requisite context declared in the contribution's `enablement` clause.
+Since the syntax for declaring these contexts is strictly defined, we should be able to surface information to users about what is required for the action to be enabled and functional.
 For example, an action could declare itself enabled only when a points layer *and* an image layer are selected.
 If the user has only selected an image layer, we could indicate the missing context to the user e.g. "Action takes a points and image layer, but no points layer is selected".

-A desired attribute of these menu items is that users always know what will happen when they click a menu item.
+**Making actions predictable:** A desired attribute of these menu items is that users always know what will happen when they click a menu item.
 Does a widget open?
 Is the layer edited?
 Is a new layer added to the `Viewer`?
 Once more contribution types are exposed, we should be able to either add this information as metadata in the manifest file, or infer it from return type annotations of contribution commands, and also expose this to the user.

-Finally, the number of actions in each menu is heavily dependent on the plugins installed in the user's environment.
+**Dynamic menus:** The number of actions in each menu is heavily dependent on the plugins installed in the user's environment.
 Given a complete set of contributable menus, we could dynamically inspect how many menu items each submenu contains, and group them appropriately for the user while limiting unnecessary depth.
-For example, if the user's environment has six plugins installed that each provide a `Watershed` segmentation, we could display a `Layers -> Generate -> Segmentation -> Watershed` submenu.
+For example, if the user's environment has six plugins installed that each provide a `Watershed` segmentation, we could display a `Layers -> Segment -> Watershed` submenu.
 If the user has just one `Watershed` segmentation plugin installed, this submenu would not appear.
 This would require very careful design to ensure the user still knows what to expect when they load up the `Viewer`.

+**Location preferences:** One option to consider when moving/removing menus is allowing plugin developers to declare a preference list of menu locations, such that if one location is no longer available, the menu item is placed in the next location on the preference list.

 ## Alternatives